metavoiceio/metavoice-src/README.md

 # install poetry if not installed (ensure you've restarted your terminal after installation)
 pipx install poetry

+# disable any conda envs that might interfere with poetry's venv
+conda deactivate

 # if running from Linux, keyring backend can hang on `poetry install`.
 This prevents that.
 export PYTHON_KEYRING_BACKEND=keyring.backends.fail.Keyring

+# pip's dependency resolver will complain, this is temporary expected behaviour
+# full inference & finetuning functionality will still be available
 poetry install && poetry run pip install torch==2.2.1 torchaudio==2.2.1
 ```